-At Staindrop, one of our main resources in promoting Internet Safety, is Gooseberry Planet.
+At Staindrop, one of our main resources in promoting Internet Safety is Kapow.

-Gooseberry Planet is a programme in which children are exposed to online issues requiring a response such as meeting strangers, bullying, grooming and sexual exploitation.
+Kapow is a scheme in which children are exposed to online issues requiring a response such as meeting strangers, bullying, grooming and sexual exploitation.

 Clickjacking, Grooming, Sexual Exploitation, Emailing, Live Gaming, Web Cams & Live Streaming, Social Networking, People online, Radicalisation, Meeting Up Chat Rooms, Online Bullying, In-App Purchases, Online Safety for Students Teaching Internet Safety to Students, Internet Safety and Online Safety tips for kids, Online Bullying tips for children.